skip to main content

 Where can I watch La Vuelta in the US?

-In the U.S., La Vuelta streams exclusively on Peacock.
-Additional coverage airs on CNBC and appears across other NBC Sports platforms like the NBC Sports app.
+In the U.S., La Vuelta streams exclusively on Peacock Premium.
+Additional coverage airs on CNBC and appears across other NBC Sports platforms, such as the NBC Sports app.

 Will the Vuelta a España be on USA Network?

-No, the Vuelta a España won’t likely air on USA Network in 2025.
+No, the Vuelta a España won't air on USA Network this year.
 Peacock will stream the entire race, with select weekend coverage airing on CNBC.
+USA Network has since left the NBCUniversal family when Versant separated from the company in early 2026.

 Is La Vuelta on GCN?